|

 the guys who allegedly assassinated the Lebanese prime minister Hariri

-concrete buildings, all very similar.
-No brick, no wood – all sand
+tall concrete buildings, all very similar.
+No brick, no wood – all

-colored concrete and tile with lots of balconies.
-Our driver was doing
+sand colored concrete and tile with lots of balconies.
+Our driver

-about eighty mph from what I could translate from the kph meter in the
+was doing about eighty mph from what I could translate from the kph

-dash, and did his best to straddle the dotted lines on the freeway.
-I
+meter in the dash, and did his best to straddle the dotted lines on the

 Ramsey’s parents were

-ready for some long awaited rest.
-We ate a little ham with pita bread
+were ready for some long awaited rest.
+We ate a little ham with pita

-and some rice and lamb wrapped in fig leaves and olive oil, and I then
+bread and some rice and lamb wrapped in fig leaves and olive oil, and I

-dragged my mattress into the only room (besides the master bedroom) with
+then dragged my mattress into the only room (besides the master bedroom)

-air conditioning.
-The sun was just beginning to come up when Ramsey
+with air conditioning.
+The sun was just beginning to come up when

-finally left my room and I reluctantly fell asleep.
-I finally had some
+Ramsey finally left my room and I reluctantly fell asleep.
+I

-later, having traveled over 6,000 miles, through four countries, on the
+a full weekend later, having traveled over 6,000 miles, through four

-other side of the world, falling asleep on a cotton mattress on the
+countries, on the other side of the world, falling asleep on a cotton

 I am excited about